AhmedNaguib01/Portfolio/README.md

 # Portfolio
-A simple portfolio highlighting my work, technical expertise, and key accomplishments as a software developer.
+A simple portfolio website highlighting my work, technical expertise, and key accomplishments as a software developer.